-- The seven word header block contains data pertinent to loading and executing the module. - The format statements block contains messages defined for use during module execution. - The compiled data block contains data which is sent to the PP output buffer (prior to module execution) for use by the module during execution. - The binary code block contains the executable code generated by the MALET compiler.
+- The seven-word header block contains data pertinent to loading and executing the module. - The format statements block contains messages defined for use during module execution. - The compiled data block contains data that is sent to the PP output buffer (prior to module execution) for use by the module during execution. - The binary code block contains the executable code generated by the MALET compiler.
 This code is transferred to the PP instruction stack when the module is executed. - The source code block contains the MALET language statements which were used by the compiler to form the binary code block.
-This block may be viewed on the K/L display when the module is executed.
-When the source code is present, the user has the option of changing the code, recompiling, and reexecuting the module.
+This block can be viewed on the K/L display when the module is executed.
+When the source code is present, the user can change the code, recompile, and reexecute the module.
 The source code is only saved with the module when the source option is specified on the COMPILE directive.